act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 8

-This is a link that is a descendant of a paragraph element, and therefore in an inline block of content.
-The link's text has a background color contrast of more than 3:1 compared to the other text in the paragraph.
+This link, that is a descendant of a paragraph element, has text that has a background color contrast of more than 3:1 compared to the other text in the paragraph.
 When the link receives focus, an underline appears.
 When the link receives hover, an underline appears.

 ```html
 <style>